SoftSec-KAIST/SURI/artifact/EXPERIMENT.md

 :alarm_clock: 1 days

-You can rewrite five real-world programs that have a Phoronix test suite as follows:

-To further demonstrate the reliability of SURI, this experiment rewrites real-world binaries and runs their own test suits.
+In this experiment, we rewrite real-world binaries and runs their own test suites to further demonstrate the reliability of SURI.

 First, you can rewrite five real-world programs (7zip, apache, mariadb, nginx, sqlite3) in Phoronix test suite.
 The Phoenix binaries will be executed